 - How expensive was the probe and its replacement parts?

 - Can you check it for leaks easily?

 - What happens when you suck liquids into it?

 - Can you use it without the filters being present – (resulting in you sucking foreign materials into your gas detectors)?

 Where to Find the Best Gas Detector Probe for You?

 The @probe uses a universal handle containing high efficiency, low cost filters.
-Into which a large range of probes can be inserted and removed using a simple quick connector.
-It even allows users to make their own site specific probes for retro insertion without the need of any specialist skills or knowledge.
+A large range of probes can be inserted into the handle using a simple quick connector.
+The quick connector even allows users to make their own site specific probes for retro-insertion without the need of any specialist skills or knowledge.